alivault/mdx-blog/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [Next MDX Remote](https://github.com/hashicorp/next-mdx-remote) to render MDX files.
+The files are hosted in my articles github repository, and are fetched at build time.

+Syntax higlighting is provided by [Rehype Pretty Code](https://rehype-pretty-code.netlify.app/), a [Rehype](https://github.com/rehypejs/rehype/blob/main/doc/plugins.md) plugin powered by the [Shiki](https://shiki.matsu.io/) syntax highlighter that provides beautiful code blocks for Markdown or MDX.

 ## Learn More